renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

       - Action: Sustained
       - Effect: You gain +3 armor, and those you choose within 5m of you gain +2 armor.

+#### Rallying Cry

+You can inspire others to bravery and heroism even in the direst of circumstances.

+- **Requires:** 10 Ranks in a Social Skill, 10 Ranks in a Combat Skill
+- **Action:** Quick Action
+- **Effect:** Roll one of your Social Skills (the GM must approve of your choice).
+If you succeed, you *inspire* those nearby (they gain the Brave trait) for 1 turn per 10 points of MoS.
+  - Normally, you would inspire every ally who can see and hear you, although this might not be the case under unusual circumstances (your GM will decide this).
+  - Normally, in order for a character to be inspired, they would need to understand what you are doing--an inspiring speech is useless to someone who doesn't speak your language.
+However, some methods of inspiring bravery are universal: delivering a defiant roar can be inspiring without any language or culture in common at all.
+- **Special:** The GM may allow you to inspire those around you if you do something particularly heroic: it might be inspiring just to see you burst out of bonds or rise again in spite of grievous wounds.